SciML/DifferentialEquations.jl/docs/src/man/solution.md

 The plotting function is implemented as a recipe to Plots.jl and as such receives all of the features of a Plots.jl plot.

-Another feature is the `ConvergenceSimulation`s.
-One can automatically have DifferentialEquations.jl perform the error analysis by passing a `ConvergenceSimulation` a vector of solutions, or using one of the provided `test_convergence` functions.
-These will give order of convergence estimates and provide plotting functionality.
-This requires that the true solution was provided in the problem definition.

 ## Solution Types